Mind Your Manners

 2. You never return a friend’s food containers empty.
 Over a span of years and an assortment of dinner leftovers, I noticed that my good friend Kace kept on bringing back my Tupperware with a few brownies tucked inside.
 Another time it was her mother’s homemade cookies.
 I’d never known anybody who did that, and it shouldn’t have surprised me…Kace comes from solid Southern stock.
 I love this unique show of thanks, and I guess that’s the point.
 It’s always about the appreciation.
-Even if it’s just a thank-you note or a sprig of mint from your porch plant, let someone know that you appreciate that they shared their food with you.
+Even if it’s just a thank-you note, a sprig of mint or a rose bud from your porch plant, let someone know that you appreciate that they shared their food with you.

 4. You need to try a little of everything on your plate.
 I had a student from Ukraine who once made me a bowl of cold green pea soup, a recipe from her homeland.
 It was gelatinous and looked the way leftover turnip greens do when you first pull them out of the refrigerator.
 I forced it down…and I lived.
 I didn’t think I would.
 But I heard my father’s stern warning: this nice person cooked for you and you will be gracious.
 My son has been taught to do this as well, which is why he doesn’t accept invitations to eat at other people’s houses very often unless their repertoire has been fully vetted.
 Sometimes he is able to graciously ask not to be given any Lima beans as long as he can still manage to fill up his plate with other things.
 He knows that if the menu options are limited, he is to decide which dishes he will choose to choke down, because simply saying, “I’ll just have a roll, please,” will make him look like a total jerk.
 When someone has cooked for us, we’ve been shown the highest form of Southern hospitality.
 We must always make sure we let them know their hard work and kindness did not go unnoticed.